byandell/byandell.github.io/pages/collaborate.md

 the creation of the [Data Science Hub](https://datascience.wisc.edu/hub) (co-creator) and the [Data Science Institute](https://datascience.wisc.edu/institution) (founding director).

 I collaborate by catalyzing partnerships widely, bringing together people with common interests who might not otherwise find each other.
+Central to this process is [team leadership](/pages/team/), fostering leadership among team partners.
 I think this is a crucial way in which I contribute to [environmental data science](/pages/eds/) and [Indigenous data science](/pages/indigenous/).
 This collaboration includes personal connections